How It Works

 Exploring World History is designed to be easy-to-use for parent and student.
 Each of the 30 weekly units has an introduction that features a summary of the material covered, a list of lessons, Bible memory work, books required for that unit, and suggested writing assignments and hands-on projects.
 Each of the 150 daily lessons (five lessons per week) includes the history text and the reading assignments for that day (and those in progress).
 A focused student can direct his own study, and the parent can offer as much interaction as needed.

-Completing the full course provides your child with a year's high school credit in World History, English, and Bible.
+Completing the full course provides your child with one year of high school credit in three subjects: World History, English, and Bible.
 Depending on how fast your child reads and how much time he spends on the unit projects, he may need an average of 2-3 hours for each daily lesson.
 The history credit involves reading the lessons and the original documents (and answering the questions in the optional Student Review if desired).
-The English credit involves completing writing assignments and reading the assigned literature.
+The English credit involves completing several writing assignments, including one research paper; and reading the assigned literature, poems, and short stories in In Their Words.
 The Bible credit involves reading large portions of the Bible and completing the Bible study lesson for each unit.
 The unit projects offer a wide variety of activities that tie into history, English, and Bible.

 An assignment checklist and other supplemental downloads are available.
 Click the button for details.